 Lifecycle Concept for PSM Critical Equipment

-OESuite™ Business Benefits
+OESuite™ Business Benefits for Mechanical Integrity

 Operational Sustainability, LLC® can help companies develop a comprehensive mechanical integrity strategy.
 It starts with developing MI work processes and accountability structures.
 Next, an MI gap assessment is conducted to assess the existing MI program.
 The results of the gap assessment will help identify technical standards that are lacking, along with a strategy for MI data management.
 Finally, an implementation plan will be created to layout a new MI program.